-This new all-female identified course is designed to challenge and educate, while canoeing along one of the most treasured waterways on the East Coast – the Potomac River.
+This course is designed to challenge students while canoeing along one of the most treasured waterways on the East Coast – the Potomac River.

-Crews will load up their boats and travel one of our designated put in points, and paddle to different camp sites each day within a winding 120-mile section of the Potomac River in Western Maryland.
-You’re bound to see wildlife, experience the night sky like never before, and gain valuable knowledge about the environment along the way.
+Crews will load up their boats and travel to one of our designated put-in points, and paddle to different camp sites each day within a winding 120-mile section of the Potomac River in Western Maryland.
+You’re bound to see wildlife, experience the night sky like never before, and gain insights about the environment along the way.

 Course start, introductory lessons in canoeing and river dynamics, begin paddling

 Canoeing, lessons in advanced paddling techniques and Potomac River ecology